Ben Cabango: Club career

 On 13 August 2019, he made his professional debut for Swansea in a 3–1 victory over Northampton Town in the first round of the League Cup.
 He made his league debut as a substitute against Huddersfield Town on 26 November 2019.
+In March 2020, he signed a new deal with Swansea until 2023.

+On 8 July 2020, Cabango scored his first goal for Swansea City in a 3-1 win over Birmingham City.
+Following Joe Rodon's departure, Cabango became a regular starter, starting 34 games across the season including all 3 matches in the EFL Championship play-offs, as Swansea lost to Brentford in the final.
+In March 2021, he signed a new contract with Swansea until 2025.

+In the 2021-22 season, Cabango was given the number 5 shirt.
+Cabango scored Swansea's second in a 4-0 victory over South Wales rivals and Cabango's hometown team, Cardiff City as Swansea became the first side to win both South Wales Derbies in a league season.
+Cabango repeated this feat in the following season, scoring a 99th minute winner in a 3-2 victory at the Cardiff City Stadium, marking a fourth consecutive Swansea City win in the derby.

+In December 2024, Cabango signed a new contract with Swansea, until 2028.
+In January 2025, following an accepted bid for Matt Grimes, Cabango was named club captain.

 International career

 Cabango made his senior Wales international debut as a second-half substitute during the team's UEFA Nations League League B match against Finland on 3 September 2020, which Wales won 1–0.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

 Personal life

 Ben Cabango is the elder brother of professional rugby union player Theo Cabango.